simonespa/machine-learning-playground/README.md

 You need to create a virtual environment with a clean installation of Python.
 The following command do so, by creating a folder called `.python` (which is automatically excluded from revision control) containing a vanilla installation of Python with just the initial depdendencies installed.

-Create a virtual environment (only if you don't have an `.env` folder yet)
+Create a virtual environment (only if you don't have an `.python` folder yet)

 ```sh
 virtualenv .python